-Kris Bryant Rookie Card Checklist and Guide
+Complete Kris Bryant Rookie Card Gallery and Checklist

 While Kris Bryant cards were around for a couple of years before this, they were either inserts or part of prospect sets.
-So even though his first Bowman Chrome autographs might be the most popular of his widely available cards, they're not rookie cards by traditional definitions.
+So even though his first Bowman Chrome autographs might still be the most popular of his widely available cards, they're not rookie cards by traditional definitions.

 See also: Kris Bryant Prospect Card Guide

 The cards that have the distinction of being the first Kris Bryant rookie cards are 2015 Topps Archives and 2015 Topps Finest.
 Both came out on the same day and many more followed.
 If you are interested in seeing the Kris Bryant cards that are currently the most popular with collectors, check out our real-time hot list.

 The following is a list of Kris Bryant rookie cards that are included in 2015 base sets.
 While many inserts are highly desirable, they're often not classified as rookie cards.
 If you're looking for a specific card or interested in current values, click on the links or images to shop for singles on eBay or to check completed sales.
 Linked sets below go directly to product profiles.

 Although Bryant has been on a few Bowman Chrome cards over the years, 2015 Bowman Chrome is his only official rookie card.
 That won't result in high prices, but it will remain an important fact to rookie collectors.
 Bryant also has a Chrome Rookie Autograph in the set, but they were issued as redemptions.

 Certainly not a common design, 2015 Bowman's Best utilizes a Cubs logo that is superimposed over the background image of fans that are still slightly visible.
 Although the remnants can be distracting, the logo seems to double as a bullseye and helps draw attention largely to the image of Bryant.